CHAPTERS

 “You’re a real piece of work,” Tom snorted.

-The hum of the bar settled—soft conversation, ice clinks, the card game nobody won.
+The hum of the bar settled into soft conversation, the clink of ice, and the card game nobody ever won.

 Tom nodded at the jukebox.
 “Think he ever found what he was looking for?”